| Freeing Students to Investigate the Motions They Find Interesting

 far greater detail than the eye.
 It captures motions beyond the

+limits of our perception.
 As an example of a larger motion, a student baseball

 pitcher recorded his throwing motion.
 He used a brightly colored